IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 * [Integration Steps](#integration-steps)
 * [FAQs](#faqs)

 For custom integration scenarios for app developers and CTV broadcasters, see [Publisher Integration Guide (Custom)](./custom-publisher-integration.md).
 For the  SDK overview and API reference, see the [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md).
+See also TBD XREF to sample app.

 ## Integration Steps